eponsonby/travel-tracker/README.md

 # Travel Tracker

 Welcome to Travel Tracker!
-This Sinatra application allows a user to login and create, read, udpate, destroy and view trips and trip highlights.
+This Sinatra application allows a user to login and then create, read, update, destroy and view trips and trip highlights.

 ## Usage